carlosdavis/wordpress-plugins/add-to-any/README.txt

 To change the title, description and/or image on Facebook, you will need to modify your theme header file according to <a href="http://wiki.developers.facebook.com/index.php/Facebook_Share/Specifying_Meta_Tags">Facebook's specification</a>.
 With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
 Please see that plugin for details, and post in the WordPress or plugin author's forums for more support.

+= Why does the Facebook Like Button have so much whitespace to the right of it? =

+The minimum width for the Facebook Like Button is 90 pixels.
+This is required to display the total number of Likes to the right of the button.
+See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details.

+It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.facebook_like { width:50px !important; }`

 = Does the plugin output W3C valid code? =

 Yes, AddToAny outputs 100% W3C valid XHTML and W3C valid CSS 3.0.